Misba0019/JavaScript_basics/README.md

 Error handling is an essential part of programming.
 - Learn how to handle errors using `try` and `catch` blocks.

-## var, let, & const
-Learn the differences between these three keywords used for variable declaration in JavaScript, and when to use each.

 ## Variables & Data Types
 Variables store data values and are declared using `var`, `let`, or `const`.
 Data types determine the kind of data a variable can hold.
 - This section includes files on declaring variables, primitive data types, and type conversion.